 Influenza (Flu) Information

-The Allegheny County Health Department and partner organizations are working to ensure that all members of our community have access to influenza (flu) vaccines.
-The flu vaccine can protect you from getting the flu and help stop it from being spread to your friends, family and neighbors.
+The Allegheny County Health Department and partner organizations are working to ensure that all members of the community have access to influenza (flu) vaccines.
+The flu vaccine can protect people from getting the flu and help stop it from being spread to friends, family and neighbors.
 The flu is a serious infection and can affect anyone, even healthy people.

-The flu vaccine is a safe and reliable way to lower the risk of getting the flu.
-And, if you do get the flu, the vaccine reduces the risk of serious illness – such as hospitalizations and the need for intensive care.
-The COVID-19 pandemic makes it even more important for residents to protect themselves by getting vaccinated because:
+The flu vaccine is a safe and reliable way to lower the risk of getting the flu, and reduces the risk of serious illness from the flu – such as hospitalizations and the need for intensive care.
+With the addition of COVID-19 infections, it's more important than ever for residents to protect themselves by getting vaccinated:

 • Symptoms of seasonal flu and COVID-19 are similar